 According to Harvard Health, frozen produce is a great alternative to fresh and might even contain more vitamins and minerals than “days-old fresh items.”
 Keep plenty of frozen non-starchy veggies on hand so you can be sure to get the four servings recommended for you each day.
 Choose plain varieties and steer clear of frozen vegetables with sauces or glazes that are high in fat or sugar.
 Frozen fruit is ideal for using in smoothies or plain, fat-free yogurt—just be sure to avoid packages with added sugar.

 The Nutrisystem menu offers you all of the convenience and ease of frozen meals for breakfast, lunch and dinner.
-They are nutritionally balanced and perfectly portioned for your weight loss meal plan.
-Even better, we deliver them directly to your door so you don’t even have to leave the house to eat healthy!
+They are perfectly portioned for your weight loss meal plan.
+Even better, we deliver them directly to your door so you don’t even have to leave the house!
 Frozen meals in the grocery store are likely to be higher in calories, fats and salt—even if they are labeled as “diet” or “light.”
 If you’re in a pinch and need to grab a fast and easy meal, make sure to read the label carefully to ensure you’re making a smart choice.

 Frozen seafood like cod, tilapia and shellfish is a handy source of lean protein.
 Just be sure to stick with the plain versions—breading or sauces load you up with extra calories that can sabotage your slim down.
 Frozen seafood is also typically cheaper than fresh, making it a great money-saving alternative.

 Cooking & Baking

 Your body needs fat to absorb certain nutrients from food.
 However, not all fats are equally good for you.
 When you’re cooking and baking, look for monounsaturated oils, such as olive oil, sesame oil and safflower oil, says the American Heart Association.
 Pass on the saturated fats like butter, shortening or lard.